hhvm/user-documentation/guides/hhvm/01-installation/01-introduction.md

 3.9 | 14 Aug 2015 | 15 July 2016
 3.12 | 29 Jan 2016 | 30 Dec 2016

-In addition to the above [prebuilt packages](#prebuilt-packages), there are currently LTS releases for:
+In addition to the normal stable packages, there are supported [LTS releases](/hhvm/installation/linux#obtaining-lts-releases) for the above distributions.

+Also, there are currently LTS releases for:

 * [Ubuntu 10.04 (Lucid)](./linux.md#ubuntu-10.04-lucid)
 * [Ubuntu 12.04 (Precise)](./linux.md#ubuntu-12.04-precise)
 * [Mint 16 (Preta)](./linux.md#mint-16-preta)

 However, LTS support for these three distributions will end on January 28, 2016, when support for HHVM 3.6 LTS ends.

+See our [blog post](http://hhvm.com/blog/6083/hhvm-long-term-support) regarding LTS releases.

 ## Compiling HHVM